andis-sprinkis/tparts/README.md

 -   `./site/*` are project scope values
 -   `./site/(documents|sitemap)/<document label>/*` are document local scope values

-where document local scope value files overwrite project scope values.
+where the document local scope value files overwrite the project scope values.

 Some notable value files and their contents: